gbaliarda/tpe-redes-kubernetes/README.md

 kubectl wait --namespace ingress-nginx --for=condition=ready pod --selector=app.kubernetes.io/component=controller --timeout=180s && kubectl apply -f ./nginx/ingress-nginx.yaml
 ```

-## Prometheus & Grafana
+### Prometheus & Grafana

 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability, used to collect metrics from monitored targets and then store and query those metrics.
 Grafana is a visualization tool that integrates with various data sources, including Prometheus, allowing users to create customizable dashboards and visualize metrics in real-time.

 We'll use Prometheus to collect metrics from Nginx, and Grafana to visualize the collected data.

-### Install
+#### Install

 Before installing Prometheus and Grafana, make sure to have the Nginx controller and service running.
-If not, refer to steps 7 and 8 of the "Setup Kubernetes Cluster" section.
+If not, refer to steps 6 and 7 of the "Setup Kubernetes Cluster" section.

 To install Prometheus and Grafana in the cluster, run: